COVID-19

 Will Deck and Patio Need to Visit the Property’s Site?

 Granted.
-It is helpful to see close up an existing patio or pool, for example, that’s being upgraded or replaced.
+It is helpful, for example, to see close up an existing patio or pool that’s being upgraded or replaced.
 But any necessary on-site inspections can be arranged so as to minimize, or eliminate entirely, any personal meet ups with you.
 And with ongoing tele-conferencing, we can get your input and discuss any adjustments throughout this process.

 In the case of the following Deck and Patio project (also shown at top of this page), the property had existing patios and a pool.
 The key was to decide what to keep and what to remove.
 One part of the design expanded the original confining upper and lower patios into both shady and sunny expansive areas.
 This also helped open up the space to allow unobstructed views of Long Island Sound.